Meet the Fall 2017 Writing Tutors!

-Isabella Garcia-Mendez - 2nd Year, Political Science & French, Creative Writing Minor
+Isabella Garcia-Mendez - 3rd Year, French & Political Science, Creative Writing Minor

 For me, the aspect of writing that matters most is the journey and not the destination.
 When I am writing, i feel as if I am free to express myself and discover parts of myself that I didn't even know existed.
 I hope to be able to help other writers find this avenue of freedom, growth, and discovery as a writing tutor for the SLC.